t1st3-deprecate/xmlrpc-message-umd/README.md

 Build from source
 -----------

-You can build from the source using Grunt.
+Once the project is initiated with the `grunt init` command (see above), you can build from the source using Grunt.
 The source is located in the "src" folder; the built target is located in the "dist" folder.

 To build, just run the Grunt task using: